alinex/node-format/README.md

 * `obj`
   object to be formatted
 * `format`
-  formatter to use or filename to read format from
+  format to use or filename to read format from
 * `options` (optional)
-  specific for the formatter
+  specific for the format
 * `cb`
   callback will be called with (err, text)